jaronmcd/rtl-haos/README.md

 ---

+## 🧨 Maintenance: The "Nuke" Button

+If you change batteries or remove devices, old entities may linger in Home Assistant.
+RTL-HAOS provides a cleanup tool.

+1. Navigate to **Settings** → **Devices** → **RTL-HAOS Bridge**
+2. Find the button **"Delete Entities (Press 5x)".**
+3. Press it **5 times within 5 seconds.**

+What happens?
+  -  The bridge scans the MQTT broker for all entities it created.
+  -  It sends empty payloads to remove the "Discovery" configs.
+  -  Home Assistant instantly removes the devices.
+  -  Valid devices will reappear automatically the next time they transmit data.

+---

 ## 🔧 Advanced: Multi-Radio Setup (Critical)

 If you plan to use multiple RTL-SDR dongles (e.g., one for 433MHz and one for 915MHz), you **must** assign them unique serial numbers.
 By default, most dongles share the serial `00000001`, which causes conflicts where the system swaps "Radio A" and "Radio B" after a reboot.